 What it boils down to is that motorcycle accidents involving lane splitting still reside in murky legal waters.
 Without an explicitly worded motorcycle lane splitting law in California, it will continue to be hard for motorcyclists to get the compensation they deserve.
 However, AB 51 and the CHP's safety guidelines give victims of lane splitting motorcycle accidents important tools they can use to shift liability from their shoulders to the motorist who actually caused their crash.
 But doing so won't be easy, because the average person doesn't fully understand the motorcycle lane splitting law in California - or lack thereof that permits lane splitting when done safely.
 Lane splitting accidents can be an uphill battle when trying to get fair compensation for your motorcycle accident.

+Make sure you know what to do after a lane-splitting motorcycle accident.
 The motorcycle lane splitting law in California is very misunderstood by motorists, witnesses and the general public.
 So, if you or someone you love has suffered serious injuries in a lane-splitting motorcycle accident, see if we can help by getting a FREE case evaluation anytime 24/7.

 We've obtained solid settlements (like this one for $550,000) in lane splitting motorcycle accident cases for our clients.

 If you've been injured, consult with an experienced motorcycle accident attorney in California to learn your rights and the expectations put on you during the recovery process.